LazulitePx/LazulitePx/README.md

 ## 🧑‍💻 About Me

-I'm a **Systems and Computing Engineering** student at *Universidad Antonio Nariño*, certified as a Junior Programmer by the same institution.
+I'm a **Systems and Computing Engineering** student at *Antonio Nariño University*, certified as a Junior Programmer by the same institution.
 I don't just write code to make it run, I write it to make it **right**.
 Clean logic, real projects, and the hours to back it up.

 - Currently studying Systems & Computing Engineering
 - Junior Programming Certificate — Universidad Antonio Nariño